ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

 1. Icinga Director web UI, configure the host on `newmonitor.thefays.us`, normally making a copy of an existing identical item.
 2. Deploy the new host using Icinga Director.
-3. On the WSL2 Ubuntu instance, install needed packages: `sudo apt update && sudo apt install -y icinga2 monitoring-plugins-contrib nagios-plugins`
+3. On the WSL2 Ubuntu instance, install needed packages: `sudo apt update && sudo apt install -y etckeeper icinga2 monitoring-plugins-contrib nagios-plugins`
 4. Add `nagios` to the `docker` group in `/etc/group`.
 5. `sudo icinga2 node wizard` to configure the agent, see [docs](https://icinga.com/docs/icinga-2/latest/doc/06-distributed-monitoring/#agentsatellite-setup-on-linux)
 6. Restart `sudo systemctl restart icinga2`